apache/accumulo-website/_docs-unreleased/development/mapreduce.md

 ---

 Accumulo tables can be used as the source and destination of MapReduce jobs.
-To use an Accumulo table with a MapReduce job (specifically with the new Hadoop API as of version 0.20), configure the job parameters to use the AccumuloInputFormat and AccumuloOutputFormat.
+To use an Accumulo table with a MapReduce job, configure the job parameters to use the [AccumuloInputFormat] and [AccumuloOutputFormat].
 Accumulo specific parameters can be set via these two format classes to do the following:

 * Authenticate and provide user credentials for the input
 * Restrict the scan to a range of rows